slitvinov/gitlog/README.md

-A simple illustration why Baysian model selection is hard.
-Lets select a model for a coin.
+A simple illustration why Bayesian model selection is hard.
+Let's select a model for a coin.
 Toss it three times:

     Head, Tail, Tail